Drug information

 How do latency-reversing agents work?

-Currently, there is no cure for HIV infection.
-One of the main obstacles to curing HIV infection is that the virus can remain hidden and inactive (latent) inside certain cells of the immune system (such as resting CD4 cells) for many months or even years.
+Currently, there is no cure for HIV.
+One of the main obstacles to curing HIV is that the virus can remain hidden and inactive (latent) inside certain cells of the immune system (such as resting CD4 cells) for many months or even years.
 The cells where latent HIV hides are known as the latent HIV reservoir.
 Because HIV in this latent state is inactive, the immune system cannot detect the virus, and the antiretroviral (ARV) drugs that are used to treat HIV have no effect on it.5-7

 Latency-reversing agents work by drawing HIV out of its latent state within resting CD4 cells.
 Once the latent HIV is reactivated, the CD4 cells that harbor the virus may be more likely to be recognized and killed by the body’s immune system or may be killed by certain HIV therapies, such as those that can enhance the body’s immune response to HIV.
 Researchers hope that the combined use of lefitolimod and other HIV-fighting strategies, including ongoing antiretroviral therapy (ART), may fully eliminate HIV from the body.5-7 To learn more, see the HIVinfo What is a Latent HIV Reservoir? fact sheet.